danielcmlim/Tower-Defence-Game/README.md

 # CP12-TowerDefenceGame

+A tower defense game where players defend against waves of unique enemies using different weapons, earn currency, and spend it in a shop to upgrade weapons and unlock companions.

 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).

 This project was generated with a template including simple application launchers and an empty `ApplicationListener` implementation.